Place-Based Collaboration

 Joint Governance with Backbone Support

-Employ structure for participation and decision-making with clearly defined roles; provide backbone staff with time to facilitate, coordinate, and monitor the collaboration.
+Employ a structure for participation and decision-making with clearly defined roles; provide backbone staff with time to facilitate, coordinate, and monitor the collaboration.

-© Matt Biggar, Ph.D., Connected to Place (2019; revised 2022 and 2023)
+© Matt Biggar, Ph.D., Connected to Place (2019; revised 2022, 2023, 2025)